GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### If scientific reasoning were limited to the logical processes of arithmetic, we should not get very far in our understanding of the physical world.
-One might as well attempt to grasp the game of poker entirely by the use of the mathematics of probability.
+> ### The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
 >
-> ~ *Vannevar Bush*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts